METHADONE | BUPRENORPHINE | SUBOXONE | SUBUTEX | NALTREXONE | VIVITROL

-The National Institute on Drug Abuse (NIDA) reports that relapse rates for alcohol and drug use disorder are between 40-60% on average, roughly on par with those associated with diseases like heart disease, diabetes hypertension and others.
+The National Institute on Drug Abuse (NIDA) reports that relapse rates for Opioid Use Disorder are between 50-70% on average, roughly on par with those associated with diseases like heart disease, diabetes hypertension and others.
 One of the reasons why these relapse rates are so incredibly high is the inability to deal with long-term cravings and lingering withdrawal symptoms.
-The treatment community has come to regard MAT as the “gold standard of addiction treatment” because it provides a controlled and manageable treatment approach to dealing with these two factors
+The medical addiction community has come to regard MAT as the “gold standard of addiction treatment” because it provides a safe, controlled, and manageable treatment approach to Opioid Use Disorder.

 Our clinic treats Opioid Use Disorder (OUD) through individualized and comprehensive counseling in conjunction with Medication-Assisted Treatment (MAT).
 These medications works by releasing a controlled dose of a synthetic opioid agonist that binds to to your mu opioid receptors, which provides relief from withdrawal symptoms and cravings.
 The medications then in turn work to stabilize your brain chemistry, while blocking the euphoric effects of fentanyl, heroin, prescription. and other illicit opioids.
 This mitigates physiological dependence and helps the brain and body respond to incrementally decreased amounts of opioids.
 While the medication is working to treat the medical aspect of the disease, counseling works to break the psychological dependance and treat the cause of the initial use.
 Courses of Medication-Assisted Treatment are specifically tailored to each patient’s individual level of use, doses are determined by the type of opioid(s) used, length of use, frequency, tolerance, and amount used.
 Use of these medications and continued use of illicit medications are closely monitored by a licensed physician and our clinical team.

 Our medical staff utilizes the following medications approved to treat Opioid Use Disorder -